-Slow Cooker Sirloin Tip Roast Recipe
+Cooking Sirloin Tip Roast

 The finished product of a slow cooker sirloin tip roast looks much like a traditional pot roast, particularly if you braise the cut of beef with vegetables and potatoes.

-Step 1: Heat olive oil in a large pan over high heat.
+Heat olive oil in a large pan over high heat.
 Add the sirloin tip roast to the pan and brown it on all sides.
 Although this step can be skipped if you're in a hurry, browning the beef before cooking improves the flavor of the final meal.

-Step 2: In a small bowl, combine a tablespoon of olive oil and a teaspoon of Worcestershire sauce.
+In a small bowl, combine a tablespoon of olive oil and a teaspoon of Worcestershire sauce.
 Add minced garlic, fresh rosemary, salt and pepper.

-Step 3: Put the roast in the slow cooker and then brush it with the olive oil and Worcestershire sauce mixture.
+Put the roast in the slow cooker and then brush it with the olive oil and Worcestershire sauce mixture.
 Arrange two quartered onions around the beef, and pour in 1 cup of beef broth to the slow cooker.

 Halfway through cooking, open the lid and arrange chopped russet potatoes and carrots around the slow cooker sirloin tip roast.
 Return the cover to the slow cooker.

-- To change the flavor profile of the sirloin tip roast, replace the beef broth with a cup of bold red wine or dark beer.
+If you like spicy food, add a healthy dose of crushed red pepper flakes to the slow cooker sirloin tip roast recipe.
+To change the flavor profile of the sirloin tip roast, replace the beef broth with a cup of bold red wine or dark beer.

-- Cut the sirloin tip roast into small chunks and use it as the protein in your favorite beef stew recipe.
+Cut the sirloin tip roast into small chunks and use it as the protein in your favorite beef stew recipe.
 Incorporate extra vegetables, such as mushrooms and celery, to make it heartier and more nutritious.